Troubleshoot On Your Own When Your Computer Does Not START / BOOT

 - 1Restart your computer immediately.Advertisement

-- 2If the issue persist after you restart, restart your computer again and this time press F8, this will then lead you to * # Windows Advanced Options.Select the Last Known Good Configuration then press enter.Advertisement
+- 2Select the Last Known Good Configuration then press enter.If the issue persist after you restart, restart your computer again and this time press F8, this will then lead you to * # Windows Advanced Options.Advertisement

 - 3If your computer still does not continue signing in and you have added a new hardware device, remove the hardware device and then reboot your computer.